 Omaha’s Union Station, the first art-deco style train terminal in the country, was completed in 1931.
 After Amtrak took over all passenger rail service in 1971, the train station closed.
-It was almost demolished but was donated to the City of Omaha instead.
-Today the building is home to the Durham Museum with permanent exhibits that highlight Omaha area history, as well as temporary, traveling exhibits from sources like the Smithsonian.
+It was almost demolished, but the railroad donated the station to the City of Omaha instead.
+Today the building is home to the Durham Museum.
+The museum’s permanent exhibits highlight Omaha area history, as well as temporary, traveling exhibits from sources like the Smithsonian.

 At first glance when you enter the Durham Museum, you may think it’s still a train station.
-The waiting area of the old Union Station has been preserved.
 The ticket windows are still there, but the area behind them is now a gift shop.
 The soda fountain still serves old-fashioned phosphates and ice-cream treats.

-Museum exhibits are a level below the waiting room.
-Union Pacific, headquartered in Omaha, is one of the highlighted features, with several railroad cars that you can walk through, including an old club car.
+Go down to the lower level to view museum exhibits.
+Union Pacific, headquartered in Omaha, is one of the highlighted features.
+The Union Pacific exhibit includes several railroad cars that you can walk through, including an old club car.

 Feet getting tired?
 Rest them a bit in the Mutual of Omaha Theater while you view a film about the history of Omaha.
 Omaha is also headquarters, of course, for Mutual of Omaha, a large insurance company.
 The city is also big in the telecommunications industry and food processing.
 You’ll find exhibits on all of these industries in the museum.

 See a reproduction of the Buffet Store, a general store that was owned by Sidney Buffet.
-Sidney’s son, Ernest, organized the Buy-Rite Store Association, which purchased products in bulk and passed the savings on to customers.
+Sidney’s son, Ernest, organized the Buy-Rite Store Association.
+The association purchased products in bulk and passed the savings on to customers.

 The Durham Museum, located at 801 South 10th Street in Omaha, is open Tuesday through Sunday, except on major holidays.
 Check the web site for hours and further details, including upcoming temporary exhibits and events.

-Disclosure: My visit to the Durham Museum was hosted by the Omaha Convention & Visitors Bureau and the Durham Museum, but any opinions expressed in this post are my own.
+Disclosures: The Omaha Convention & Visitors Bureau and the Durham Museum hosted our visit to the museum.
+Our admission was complimentary, but any opinions expressed in this post are my own.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe to be notified whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie